Could THIS Be Why You're Gaining Weight?

 - It produces thyroid hormones T4 and T3.

-- Thyroid hormones are produced in response to another hormone called Thyroid Stimulating Hormone (TSH) released from the pituitary gland.
+- Thyroid hormones are produced in response to another hormone called the thyroid-stimulating hormone released from the pituitary gland.

 - Thyroid hormones control the body’s metabolism.